ForgeRock/ds-operator/DEVELOPMENT.md

 kubectl delete -f hack/ds.yaml
 ```

+### Development mode

+Development mode enables two features:

+* The ldap connection to the pod uses localhost
+* Debug containers will be injected into the DS pods

-When testing out of cluster, the controller on your desktop needs to open an ldap connection to the directory that is
+When testing out of cluster, the controller on your desktop needs to open ldap connections to the directory that is
 running in Kubernetes.
-The DEV_MODE variable  (see above) sets the operator connection to localhost:1636, instead of the Kubernetes
+Setting DEV_MODE=true makes the operator connect to localhost:1636, instead of the Kubernetes
 pod hostname (default.ds-idrepo-0.ds-idrepo.cluster.local, for example) In dev mode, port forward to the ds container:

 ```bash